closeio/ciso8601/README.rst

 =================================== =================== ==============

 **Note:** Python datetime objects only have microsecond precision (6 digits).
 Any additional precision will be truncated.
-If you need greater precision than microsecond precision, please do not use `ciso8601`.

 Time Zone Information
 ^^^^^^^^^^^^^^^^^^^^^